polkadot-developers/substrate-developer-hub.github.io/docs/build-blockchain/add-custom-module.md

 ## Add real business logic

 In this example, we will create a simple "coin flip" game.
 Users will pay an entry fee to play the game and then "flip a coin".
 If they win, they will get the contents of the "pot".
 If they don't win, they will get nothing.
-No matter the outcome, their fee will be placed into the "pot" after the game resolves for the next user to try and win.
+No matter what's the outcome, their fee will be placed into the "pot" after the game resolves and waiting for next user to try and win.

 ### Add storage items